boomfish/aws-baseline/main-account-stacks/README.md

 # Main Account Stacks

 The main account stacks are deployed with [`formica`](https://theserverlessway.com/tools/formica/).
-You can either update all stacks with `make rollout` or update a stack individually by going into the respective directory and run `formica change -c stack.config.yaml`.
+You can either update all stacks with `make main-rollout` or update a stack individually by going into the respective directory and run `formica change -c stack.config.yaml`.
 This will create a change set that you can then deploy with `formica deploy -c stack.config.yaml`.

 Before deploying the stacks you should run `make diff` to get a diff on all stacks or `formica diff -c stack.config.yaml` in a stack directory to get a complete diff of the changes about to be deployed.
 ChangeSets and a Diff together provide a secure way of knowing what is about to change before deploying changes.